Refbox

 The best way to understand Refbox is to see how these concepts connect:

-1. Boxes: Your Project Collections
+1. Boxes: Your Collections

 A Box is a collection of Assets for a specific project or theme.
 You might have separate Boxes for: